microsoft/debug-adapter-protocol/specification.md

     /**
      * Set of logical areas that got invalidated.
 This property has a hint
      * characteristic: a client can only be expected to make a 'best effort' in
-     * honouring the areas but there are no guarantees.
+     * honoring the areas but there are no guarantees.
 If this property is
      * missing, empty, or if values are not understood, the client should assume
      * a single value `all`.
      */